Trade agreement: By number and type of signatories

 A trade agreement signed between more than two sides (typically neighboring or in the same region) is classified as multilateral.
 These face the most obstacles- when negotiating substance, and for implementation.
 The more countries that are involved, the harder it is to reach mutual satisfaction.
 Once this type of trade agreement is settled on, it becomes a very powerful agreement.
 The larger the GDP of the signatories, the greater the impact on other global trade relationships.
-The largest multilateral trade agreement is the North American Free Trade Agreement between the United States, Canada, and Mexico.
+The largest multilateral trade agreement is the North American Free Trade Agreement, involving the United States, Canada, and Mexico.

 By geographical region

 These are between countries in a certain area.
 The most powerful ones include a few countries that are near each other in a geographical area.
 These countries often have similar histories, demographics and economic goals.

 The North American Free Trade Agreement (NAFTA) was established on January 1, 1989, between the United States, Canada, and Mexico.
 This agreement was designed to reduce tariff barriers in North America.

 The Eurasian Economic Union (EAEU) was established in 2015 and currently consists of five member states: Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia.
 It is designed to foster economic integration among its member states and promote economic growth in the region.

 The Association of Southeast Asian Nations (ASEAN) was formed in 1967 between the countries of Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
 It was established to promote political partnership and maintain economic stability throughout the region.